 - Thoroughly wash equipment before using them.

-If follow these simple guidelines, root aphids won’t be a problem.
+If you follow these simple guidelines, root aphids won’t be a problem.

 Conclusion

-You’ve also discovered, that the best strategy to manage pests on your plants is prevention.
-Therefore, it’s important to pay attention to cultural practices such as proper feeding regime, good watering practices, using commercial pot mixes instead of garden soil, clean, and disinfect your pots.
+Therefore, paying attention to cultural practices such as proper feeding regimes, good watering practices, using commercial pot mixes instead of garden soil, and cleaning and disinfecting your pots is essential.

-But, you can also use natural recommended insecticides as a final resort.
+But you can also use naturally recommended insecticides as a final resort.

 What kind of bug are in the main article picture? and if they aren’t listed below, how can I get rid of them?
 Thanks!